 \section{Background}

-This section overviews basic notation and aspects of FOL and WFOMC.
-We also revisit existing works --- with emphasis on relevance to our results --- on WFOMC in FO$^2$ and C$^2$, and some combinatorial background on the principle of inclusion-exclusion and counting DAGs.
+In this section, we will briefly introduce the notation and concepts of FOL and WFOMC.
+Additionally, we will review previous research on WFOMC in FO$^2$ and C$^2$, highlighting their relevance to our findings.
+We will also cover the necessary combinatorial concepts, such as the inclusion-exclusion principle, and derive the formula for counting DAGs.